redtexts/texts/nicolaievsky_mh_1936_man_and_fighter.md

 Freiligrath's powerful valedictory poem:

->Defiance and scorn quivering on my lips, the gleaming dagger in my
->hand, still exclaiming: rebellion! in death, thus am I honourably
->defeated.
-Now farewell, farewell, you world of battle, farewell, you
->struggling hosts; farewell, you powder-blackened fields, farewell, you
->swords and spears.
-Farewell, but not for ever; for they cannot kill the
->spirit.
-Soon I shall once more be on high; soon I shall return on a
+>Defiance and scorn quivering on my lips, the gleaming dagger in my hand, still exclaiming: rebellion! in death, thus am I honourably defeated.
+Now farewell, farewell, you world of battle, farewell, you struggling hosts; farewell, you powder-blackened fields, farewell, you swords and spears.
+Farewell, but not for ever; for they cannot kill the spirit.
+Soon I shall once more be on high; soon I shall return on a steed [^18]!
->steed!2

 The last issue of the _Neue Rheinische Zeitung_ warned the workers against any sort of rising.
 In view of the military situation in Cologne